vcabral19/trading-spark-assignment/README.md

 make run
 ```

-Alternatively you can run main.py directly if you want:
+Alternatively, you can run main.py directly if you want:
 ```bash
 spark-submit src/app/main.py
 ```